List of X-Men film series characters

-X-Men is an American superhero film series based on the Marvel Comics X-Men comic book franchise.
+X-Men is an American superhero film series based on the X-Men comic book franchise published by Marvel Comics.
 The series began with the release of the first X-Men movie in 2000.
-This film would be followed by X2 (2003) and X-Men: The Last Stand (2006), as the original trilogy.

-A prequel trilogy would begin with X-Men: First Class (2011), featuring a young Magneto, Professor X and Mystique.
-The 2014 X-Men: Days of Future Past, acted as a sequel to both First Class and the original trilogy, taking place in both time periods, altering the timeline and erasing the original trilogy's events.
-X-Men: Apocalypse (2018), and Dark Phoenix take place in the revised timeline and finish the prequel trilogy.
+This film was followed by X2 (2003) and X-Men: The Last Stand (2006), forming the original trilogy.
+A prequel trilogy would begin with X-Men: First Class (2011), featuring a young Magneto, Professor X, and Mystique.
+The 2014 X-Men: Days of Future Past acted as a sequel to both X-Men: First Class and the original trilogy, taking place in both time periods, altering the timeline and erasing the original trilogy's events.
+X-Men: Apocalypse (2018) and Dark Phoenix take place in the revised timeline and finish the prequel trilogy.

-The franchise also spawned a solo Wolverine trilogy - X-Men Origins: Wolverine (2009), The Wolverine (2013) and Logan (2017) - and a Deadpool film trilogy.
-The third film in the Deadpool trilogy - Deadpool & Wolverine (2022) - takes part within the MCU, with elements from the Fox X-Men and Deadpool universe's.
-The New Mutants (2020) was a standalone horror film in the same universe.
-Two television series were created for the franchise, Legion and The Gifted (both 2017-2019).
+The franchise also spawned a solo Wolverine trilogy—X-Men Origins: Wolverine (2009), The Wolverine (2013) and Logan (2017)—and a Deadpool film trilogy.
+The third film in the Deadpool trilogy, Deadpool & Wolverine (2022), takes place within the Marvel Cinematic Universe, and features elements from both the Fox X-Men and MCU universes.
+The New Mutants (2020) was a standalone horror film in the X-Men universe.
+Two television series were created for the franchise, Legion and The Gifted (both 2017–2019).

-Characters from the Fox X-Men universe have appeared within the MCU, with Professor X appearing in Doctor Strange and the Multiverse of Madness (2022), Beast in The Marvels (2023), and multiple characters set to appear in the upcoming Avengers: Doomsday.
+Characters from the Fox X-Men universe have appeared within the MCU, with Professor X appearing in Doctor Strange in the Multiverse of Madness (2022), Beast in The Marvels (2023), and multiple characters set to appear in the upcoming Avengers: Doomsday.